-Medieval Dance and music during the medieval period can be traced back to the early parts of the medieval era and some even date back to the times the Anglo Saxon glee-men.
-Medieval dances were categorised into two primary sections, the first one was the court dance and the second the country dance.
+Medieval Dance and music during the medieval period can be traced back to the early parts of the medieval period, and some even date back to the Anglo-Saxon period.

 During the Middle Ages, dancing was a very reserved practice and the church played a crucial role in the development of medieval dances.
 The church primarily did not approve of medieval dancing.
 However, it eventually became accepted and became part of some religious sermons or ceremonies.

 Medieval dances showcased a variety of rich cultures from different parts of Europe.